Frequently Asked Questions

 - Submit to GWSPH: Upload the signed form to the SPH Undergraduate Form Submission Page for processing.

-- Upon completion, it is the responsibility of the student to request that an official transcript be sent directly to GW from the external institution.
+- Upon completion, it is the responsibility of the student to request that an official transcript be sent directly to GW's Office of the Registrar from the external institution.
 Do not forget this step!
 For more information, click here.

 - What’s the policy for courses taken before I enrolled at GW (pre-matriculation)?